CarolineSeidel/CarolineSeidel/README.md

 ### Hi there I'm Caro 👋

-My goal is to explain artificial intelligence (AI) in an understandable way and make it accessible to as many people as possible. 🌍 <br>
-Therefore my team and I create workshops, online programming tutorials and education material on critical thinking as well as the impact of AI on the social level.
+I have a Masters in Industrial and Organizational Psychology and focus on learning and development, e-learning, training design and talent management.
+My goal is to explain artificial intelligence (AI) in an understandable way and make it accessible to as many people as possible. 🌍 Durig my time at the Tübingen AI Center I created workshops, online programming tutorials and education material on critical thinking as well as the impact of AI on the social level.

 Although the GitHub repos I am working on are private you can see cool stuff we have developed here: [**KI-Kurs**](http:www.ki-kurs.org)